DiegoMagdaleno/BSDCoreUtils/README.md

       2. Submit with a good explanation what your feature should do
       3. Be patient, I do this in my free time

-      Some notes: Please don't ask for features that break our BSD mindset like the inclution of `--long-flags`
+      Some notes: Please don't ask for features that break our BSD mindset like the inclusion of `--long-flags`

   - **Contributing love and fun**: